Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 #### Transport Layer :

 Transport layer is the most significant part of **SDL adapter**.
-For entire transport type should be implemented folowing list of interfaces :
+For entire transport type should be implemented following list of interfaces :
  - TransportAdapter
  - ServerConnectionFactory
  - DeviceScanner

 ##### TransportAdapter
-Class is responcible for sending data to device and receiving data.
+Class is responsible for sending data to device and receiving data.

  - `void Init()` : initialize Transport Adapter functionality
  - `void Terminate()` : terminate communication with device, close connection.
  - `void AddListener(TransportAdapterListener)` : add Listener for Transport adapter events.
-TransportAdapter should nptify listener about events.
+TransportAdapter should notify listener about events.
  - ` Error SearchDevices()` : Start searching fore devices.
 List of new devices will be supplied in TransportAdapterListener::onDeviceListUpdated callback.
- - `Error SendData(DeviceUID, ApplicationHandle, data)` : Send data to specific applicaiton on Device.
+ - `Error SendData(DeviceUID, ApplicationHandle, data)` : Send data to specific application on Device.
- - `Error SendData(DeviceUID, ApplicationHandle, data)` : Send data to specific applicaiton on Device.
+ - `Error SendData(DeviceUID, ApplicationHandle, data)` : Send data to specific application on Device.
  - `DeviceList GetDeviceList()` : Get list of devices, handled by Transport adapter
  - `ApplicationList GetApplicationList(const DeviceUID& device_handle)` get list of applications, available on certain transport.
  - `void TransportConfigUpdated(TransportConfig)` : Applies updated Transport Configuration